SWENGG4Y2024/SWENGG4Y2024Team03/Content Review Summarizer/Software Requirement Specification.md

 ### 2.6 User Documentation
 User documentation for the content review summarizer software will include:
-- **Installation Guide:** Instructions for installing and setting up the software.
-- **User Manual:** A comprehensive guide on how to use the software, including inputting reviews, viewing summaries, and adjusting settings.
 - **FAQs:** Answers to frequently asked questions about the software's features and functionalities.

 ### 2.7 Assumptions and Dependencies